-On the demand side, both plan sponsors and participants want broader suites of offerings to address a broader definition of life planning — effectively extending benefits to meet needs that may arise during working years and into retirement.
-Emergency healthcare and elder-/childcare expenses are just two examples of the kinds of financial stresses that participants may face.
+On the demand side, both plan sponsors and participants want broader suites of offerings to address a broader definition of life planning—effectively extending benefits to meet needs that may arise during working years and into retirement.
+Emergency healthcare, eldercare and childcare expenses are just three examples of the kinds of financial stresses that participants may face.
 Addressing these types of needs can be an effective method in helping participants stay on track with meeting overall retirement planning goals while retaining assets over time.

 Plan providers and investment managers have a great business in the US retirement market given its sheer size and sustainability.
 But the long-term growth potential will depend on expanding to adjacent markets rather than just building scale.
 By focusing on the entire retirement ecosystem, firms can better position themselves to meet the broadening range of participant demands.